-The sequence number is incremented by one (1) for each sent RoE data packet and the sequence number wraps around every 256*150/CPRI10.numBasicFramesPerPacket sent packets (e.g. if there are 8 BFs per RoE packet the seqNumMaximum is 4800).
-Note that sequence number may be non-zero when RoE header S-flag is set.
+The sequence number is incremented by one (1) for each sent RoE data packet and the sequence number wraps around every 100*256*150/CPRI10.numBasicFramesPerPacket sent packets (e.g. if there are 8 BFs per RoE packet the seqNumMaximum is 480000).

 Use of RoE control packets